rwanderc/jacoco-it/README.md

 ## Running the tests

 By running `mvn clean package`, Maven will only run unit tests and then produce coverage report only for these tests.
-By running `mvn clean install`, Maven will run unit and integration tests, and the coverage report will cover both.
+By running `mvn clean install`, Maven will run unit and integration tests, and the Netbeans coverage report will cover both.
+The reports folder, however, will contain 3 variations of the reports: jacoco-ut with only unit tests; jacoco-it with only integration tests; and jacoco with both merged.

 The execution steps in JaCoCo configuration defines different achievements.
 Unit tests produce the jacoco-ut related files and folders, while Integration tests produce the jacoco-it related files and folders.